Learn the common signs of mental illness in adults and adolescents.

 Some people may develop muscle-related side effects while taking brexpiprazole.
 The technical terms for these are “extrapyramidal symptoms” (EPS) and “tardive dyskinesia” (TD).
 Symptoms of EPS include restlessness, tremor, and stiffness.
 TD symptoms include slow or jerky movements that one cannot control, often starting in the mouth with tongue rolling or chewing movements.

 Tardive dyskinesia (TD) is a side effect that develops with prolonged use of antipsychotics.
+The risk is greater in people with diabetes, older adults, especially older women, longer use or higher doses but may also occur after short term use with low doses.
 Medications such as brexpiprazole have been shown to have a lower risk of TD compared to older antipsychotics, such as Haldol® (haloperidol).
-If you develop symptoms of TD, such as grimacing, sucking, and smacking of lips, or other movements that you cannot control, contact your healthcare provider immediately.
-All patients taking either first or second generation antipsychotics should have an Abnormal Involuntary Movement Scale (AIMS) completed regularly by their healthcare provider to monitor for TD.
+If you develop symptoms of TD, such as grimacing, sucking, and smacking of lips, or other movements that you cannot control, contact your health care provider immediately.
+All patients taking either first- or second-generation antipsychotics should have an Abnormal Involuntary Movement Scale (AIMS) completed regularly by their health care provider to monitor for TD.

 Second generation antipsychotics (SGAs) increase the risk of diabetes, weight gain, high cholesterol, and high triglycerides.
 (See “Serious Side Effects” section for monitoring recommendations).